 \subsection{Patch Feature Extractor (PFE)}

 At the input stage, patches of multiple scales are generated from the image.
 To capture both small and large-scale features, patch sizes are determined by dividing the image resolution by 16, 8, and 1.
 For example, for an input image of size 512×512, patch sizes of 32×32, 128×128, and 512×512 are used.
-Instead of employing a single PFE configuration for all patch sizes, PatchDenoiser utilizes PFEs with different depths and latent dimensions.
+Instead of employing a single PFE configuration across all patch sizes, PatchDenoiser uses PFEs with varying depths and latent dimensions.

 For small patch sizes (e.g., 32×32), a deeper PFE with a smaller latent dimension is used.
-Since small patches contain limited contextual information, increased depth helps extract meaningful representations, while a reduced latent dimension is sufficient due to the lower information content.
-In contrast, for large patch sizes (e.g., 512×512), a shallower PFE with a larger latent dimension is employed to better capture global contextual information.
+Since small patches contain limited contextual information, increased depth helps extract meaningful representations, whereas a reduced latent dimension is sufficient given their lower information content.
+In contrast, for large patch sizes (e.g., 512×512), a shallower PFE with a larger latent dimension is employed to capture global contextual information better.

-In addition, different kernel sizes are used at the initial layer for different patch scales, specifically kernel sizes of 3, 7, and 11 for patch sizes of 32, 128, and 512, respectively.
+In addition, different kernel sizes are used in the initial layer for different patch scales: 3, 7, and 11 for patch sizes of 32, 128, and 512, respectively.
 Larger kernels for larger patch sizes enable more effective capture of global features.
 Unlike conventional autoencoder architectures, the spatial resolution is not aggressively reduced; instead, the spatial dimension is preserved at half of the input resolution at the output of the PFE.
 This structurally defined design helps minimize information loss while achieving parameter efficiency.